Coming Out As Lesbian

 Coming Out FAQ & Wee Bit Of Advice

-Becoming aware that you fancy someone of the same sex may cause you emotional conflict such as worrying about not being hetty (heterosexual), confusion, anxiety, and denial of feelings particularly if you are living in a religious / traditional environment or where same sex relationships are illegal.
+At first, becoming aware that you fancy someone of the same sex may cause you emotional conflict such as worrying about not being hetty (heterosexual), confusion, anxiety, and denial of feelings particularly if you are living in a religious / traditional environment or where same sex relationships are illegal.
 This internal conflict can lead to "passing" (attempts to behave as hetty (heterosexual)) or being "in the closet" (keeping your identity to yourself).
 Do seek out information (safely) online or through reading, watching gay (non-porno!) movies or talk to your very close friends.
 It may be a phase or it may not - it entirely depends on YOU!

 It is entirely up to YOU if you wish to come out.
 No one should force or pressure you to come out until you are ready.
 Nor should any one force you about how OUT you are.